uapasha/slamdata-docs/source/developers-guide-pending.rst

   is the card that contains all of the existing decks.
 Just as each deck has a back to it, each card does as well, including the **Draftboard Card**.
-Be sure not to flip any of the three decks we've created - instead make sure it's the card that surrounds all of the decks.
+Be sure not to flip any of the three decks we've created - click the icon in the white box border surrounding the other decks.

 * Select the **Publish deck** option.

 A URL will be presented to you that you can share with others.
-If you have installed SlamData on a server then others can access it even when you're not running SlamData on your local system.
-If, however, SlamData was installed on your laptop or individual workstation the URL will only be accessible when SlamData is running.

-The shared URL will allow others to view your Workspace and interact with the forms but will not allow modification of them.
+The URL will only be accessible while SlamData is running.

 .. warning:: Published URLs